stpaulsspennymoor/stpaulsspennymoor.github.io/services.md

 ## Sundays

-10.30am - Holy Communion / Trekkers\\
+10.30am - Holy Communion with activities for children and young people\\
-(An All-Age service takes place on the first Sunday of every month)
+(An All Together service takes place on the first Sunday of every month)

 [_**The service is live-streamed on our Facebook page.**_](https://www.facebook.com/stpaulsspennymoor){:target="_blank"}